Elemental Gelade: Principal characters

 Kuea, whose real name is Kullweet Envatilia, is a first class Edel Raid from Arc Aile and is Rowen's partner.
 Her garnet red elemental gelade are on the back of both her hands which she covers with arm length gloves.
 Out of the five main characters, Kuea wears the most revealing clothes, however the creator modeled her character from an old male character she once drew in the past.
-When Kuea gets hungry - which seems to be often - she can't react, so she eats enormous amounts of food at a time.
-It is an ongoing gag that she'll eat anything and anyone and she nibbles on Cisqua when she is extremely hungry, her hunger-induced stupor leading her to view Cisqua's head as an apple and in episode 4, she gnaws on Rowen's head, which he ignores and normally greets Kou.
+When Kuea gets hungry—which seems to be often—she cannot react, so she eats enormous amounts of food at a time.
+It is an ongoing gag that she will eat anything and anyone and she nibbles on Cisqua when she is extremely hungry, her hunger-induced stupor leading her to view Cisqua's head as an apple and in episode 4, she gnaws on Rowen's head, which he ignores and normally greets Kou.

 Kuea loves to battle and often jumps into fights hastily.
 When reacted, she increases Rowen's fighting speed.
 She takes the weapon form of double blades that Rowen wields on each hand and six chained sickles on his back which can detach and attack opponents from a distance.
 Her attacks are designed for piercing over slicing.
 Kuea and Rowen can perform an Obligath, a technique that enables them to chant two songs simultaneously.
 This technique requires complete synchronicity between the pledger and Edel Raid, and is thus not an easy feat to accomplish.